-Fantasy Football leagues are synonymous with the end of summer.
-As soon as the NFL preseason kicks off, people begin scouting the depth charts, attending draft parties and picking their teams; everyone hoping they get the first pick of the draft.
-But have you ever thought about the IP and technology that is behind these online sites?
-Did you know the competitive game mechanism behind Fantasy Football is patented?
+Fantasy football leagues are synonymous with the end of summer.
+When the NFL preseason kicks off, people begin scouting the depth charts, attending draft parties, and picking their teams.
+Have you ever thought about the intellectual property and technology that is behind these online sites?
+Did you also know the competitive game mechanism behind fantasy football is patented?

 The following year, in 1963, Winkenbach invited 8 people to his home and to try out their system by having a “live draft.”
 Each person had to select players to fill an 18-person roster.
 This was the first-ever draft in the inaugural GOPPPL (Greater Oakland Professional Pigskin Prognosticators League).
 A few years later in 1969, one of the original members from the GOPPPL who happened to own a sports bar, decided to add more teams to the league.
 Slowly the word spread throughout the Oakland and San Francisco area bars.
 However, it took many years for it to catch on.

-Fun fact: In 1976, a group of high school students held their first draft.
+In 1976, a group of high school students held their first draft.
 It was $25 to take part and that included a draft kit and scoring rules – they manually scored each week.
 Now over 4 decades later their league, Coach the Pros, will have had their 44th draft.
-That makes them the longest operating fantasy football league in the world!
+That makes them the longest operating fantasy football league in the world.

 Fantasy Football in the Modern Era of IP